 Security awareness is a blended solution of activities that promote security, establish accountability, and inform the workforce of security news.
 Awareness seeks to focus an individual's attention on one issue or a set of issues.
-Awareness activities are intended to allow individuals to recognize IT/cybersecurity concerns and respond accordingly.
+Awareness activities are intended to allow individuals to recognize information technology / cyber security concerns and respond accordingly.